The Blogging Process: How to Streamline a Successful Blogging Business

 Then, when your SEO traffic is generating enough revenue for your blog, you can ease off of content creation and focus more of your efforts on building your social presence.

-That concludes the blogging process to simplify the growth of a successful blog.
+That concludes the blogging process to simplify the growth of a successful blog (and don't miss out guide on how to be successful at blogging).

 It might not be for everyone as there are so many steps involved and it can take a lot of time and effort to make a blogging business profitable.